-What is the typical range of costs associated with an infringement action, including pre-litigation procedures, trial or ADR, and appeal?
+26 What is the typical range of costs associated with an infringement action, including pre-litigation procedures, trial or ADR, and appeal?
+Can these costs be recovered?

-The charges to be paid to AFNIC for a Syreli procedure are \in 250 (before VAT).
+The charges to be paid to the AFNIC for a Syreli procedure are \le 250 (before VAT).